-With approval from the Governing Board in July 2016, the South Florida Water Management District is implementing an innovative plan to deliver needed fresh water to Florida Bay.
+With approval from the Governing Board, the South Florida Water Management District implemented an innovative plan to deliver needed fresh water to Florida Bay.
 This is an immediate first step to help reduce salinity levels in the bay and promote the recovery of seagrasses killed during a severe drought in 2015, providing critical relief.

 The South Florida Water Management District is working to improve undesirable resource conditions in Taylor Slough while maintaining flood mitigation within the C-111 basin.
 KEMRON was awarded the Taylor Slough/L-31W Levee and Plug Project during the fall of 2016.
 The project site encompasses approximately 600 acres.
 The scope of the Taylor Slough/L-31W Levee and Plugs Project is to construct ten (10) earthen plugs at various locations along the L-31W canal, construct a seepage barrier in the S-332D Pump Station Drainage Basin, and modify the gap in the L-31W levee to reduce its width to 500 feet and create a weir at an elevation of + 2 feet.